eledot/Blitwizard/README.txt

 A possibly incomplete list of places checked for FFmpeg:
  - Valve's Steam usually comes with FFmpeg which blitwizard attempts to detect and load (on Windows)
- - Blender also comes with FFmpeg which litwizard should find (on Windows)
+ - Blender also comes with FFmpeg which blitwizard should find (on Windows)
- - On Linux, /usr/lib is scanned for a system-wide FFmpeg installation
+ - On Linux, /usr/lib, /usr/lib64/ and other places are scanned for a system-wide FFmpeg installation

 When FFmpeg is found and loaded, the additional formats will be automatically available to your blitwizard program.
+Otherwise, only playback for .ogg and .flac will be available.